SoFi Invest vs. Wealthfront – Overview

 With 24/7 electronic access to your finances, algorithmic investment advice, and low-fee access to a myriad stocks and bonds, the appeal of robo-advisors is evident.

-However, with everything moving online it can be easy to get overwhelmed.
+However, with everything moving online it’s easy to get overwhelmed.
 Your checking account may be at one bank, your investments in another, and your student loans at a third – you might feel like you need a personal assistant just to keep track of it all!

 In response to this problem, more and more robo-advisors are beginning to offer other financial products on top of automatic investment advice.